Anglo-American band Arrows had signed to RAK Records in 1974, but never had the success

 Sir With Love as an A side in Britain despite selling millions in the USA, for example),

 so this was no surprise.
-Despite having Mickie Most as their boss and producer, having
+Despite having Mickie Most as their boss, having their album

-their album handled by hit-makers Martin & Coulter and having an American record
+handled by hit-makers Martin & Coulter and having an American record deal they still

-deal they still couldn't muster much interest, so it was as much as a surprise to
+couldn't muster much interest, so it was as much as a surprise to the industry as

-the industry as it was to the audience that Granada had awarded them so much faith
+it was to the audience that Granada had awarded them so much faith with not just

 The end of show credit "Arrows produced by Phil Coulter" that appeared in early shows